Let’s Get Started

 - A cumulative high school GPA of 3.0 (on a 4.0 scale) or its equivalent

-- A cumulative GPA of 3.25 or higher when beginning the nursing program.
+- If no ACT score is available, a minimum SAT score (CR+M) of 1090 and review of high school science courses will be required.
+A cumulative GPA of 3.25 or higher when beginning the nursing program.

 - ALL other criteria for the School of Nursing admission.